 The cost of building your MVP under the best possible circumstances is no more than half of the total amount you need to invest in development — only to get your hypothesis proven.
 The launch of MVP is just the beginning of sometimes much costlier beta phase.
 Now, add marketing and administrative expenses, paid services, travel — etc. Those things can be unseen initially — but they emerge in the course of work.

 Those who have already been there are aware of the actual cost of different inputs your startup needs — so you can delegate the budgeting job to an independent business development consultant without hesitation.

 3) Ruthlessly cut the unnecessary features out from your product and define the right scope of Minimum Viable Product

-When you are preparing your product to its launch you want every part of it to look perfect.
+When you are preparing your product for its launch you want every part of it to look perfect.
 The logic here is so strong that it becomes subliminal: you want to make sure you have eliminated every possibility of failure.

 The truth is there is neither an overnight success nor failure here.
-And there is neither a curtain nor audience with wigs, fans and theatrical binoculars waiting for your great premiere in a gilded candle-lit hall.
+And there is neither a curtain nor an audience with wigs, fans, and theatrical binoculars waiting for your great premiere in a gilded candle-lit hall.
 The reality is simply the opposite: nobody cares.

 How many brands of, say, kitchenware can you recall?
 Be sure: those 2-3 you could remember invested millions and years to make several percents of the population aware of them.

 That is why you need to launch small and fast — so you can start getting customer feedback asap and eventually iterate from your basic vision to something your customers truly need.
 Initially, all you need is a limited, focused version of your product — with only the most essential features that reflect key assumptions of your business model.
 This is called “Minimum Viable Product”.